By Shaunagh Duncan•

 Each tonne of CO2e that’s avoided is sold as a carbon credit, which you can use to offset your own emissions.

-At Bulb, our gas is 100% carbon neutral.
-A chunk of our gas comes from renewable sources, like food or farm waste.
-We offset the emissions from the rest of the gas we supply through our offsetting partners, ClimateCare and EcoAct.
+At Bulb, our gas is 100% carbon offset.
+A small percentage of our gas comes from renewable sources, like food or farm waste.
+And we offset the emissions from the rest of the gas we supply through our offsetting partner, EcoAct.

 This helps to fund important carbon reduction projects around the world.
 The aims of these global projects include: